Sue9104/web-manual/install-trantrace/install-with-docker-compose.md

 ## Setup

-Open Trantrace on Chrome, login as root with initial password 123456, and [change password in GUI](../interface/root.md#change-password).
+Login Trantrace as root with initial password 123456, and [change password in GUI](../interface/root.md#change-password).